CUBRID/cubrid-testtools/doc/cci_guide.md

 ![code coverage details](./cci_image/code_coverage_defails.png)
 3. Click `cci` to get the cci code coverage
 ![cci code coverage](./cci_image/cci_code_coverage.png)
-We need check the value of `lines`, it is 33.9% on above graph, we need compare this result with before test.
+We need check the value of `lines`, it is 33.9% on above graph, we need compare this result with last test.
 Code coverage should not drop too much.
 For cci, it stays around 33%.

 # 5. CCI Test Case
 ## 5.1 Writing specification of test case